imsushant12/GFG-Solutions/README.md

 # GeeksForGeeks Solution
-## Solutions to the DS-Algo Sheet Problems by Love Babbar.
+## Solutions to the Data Strucures and Algorithm Problems.